iterative/katacoda-scenarios/basics/versioning/step2.md

 The way that we used to keep track of the versions of `file.txt.dvc` is kind of primitive, tedious, error-prone, and doesn't scale well.
-Since `file.txt.dvc` is just a small text file, why not use GIT to keep track of its versions?
-GIT offers a lot of simplicity, comfort and flexibility
+Since `file.txt.dvc` is just a small text file, why not use Git to keep track of its versions?
+Git offers a lot of simplicity, comfort and flexibility

 1. First let's initialize a git repository and a DVC workspace: